42atlas/42atlas/README.md

 Very creative.
 Coding is my form of art.

 I'm currently following various projects as a freelancer and am open to taking on new tasks.

-- Learning Three.js and AWS

-- Next.js, React, MERN

-- Interactive Design

-- I do pixel art and games

 <br/>